Unsung Hero Of The Bhopal Gas Tragedy

 Looking at the scenario as well as his worsening health, Ghulam was already sure that something was wrong.

 It was essential for the train to depart as soon as possible.
-If not, than the toxic fumes would have choked many more people to death.
+If not, then the toxic fumes would have choked many more people to death.

 Being almost choked and breathless, Ghulam informed nearby stations to stop all train traffic.
 The trains that were coming towards Bhopal and even requested for medical help.